-Homosexuality and Suicide: LGBT Suicide – A Serious Issue
+Homosexuality and Suicide: LGBTQIA+ Suicide Is a Serious Issue

 No one wants to think about suicide and homosexual suicide is no exception.
-However, it's important to talk about lesbian, gay, bisexual and transgender (LGBT) suicides in order to understand the facts and stem their tide.
+However, it's important to talk about LGBTQIA+ suicides in order to understand the facts and stem their tide.
 No person should ever feel the need to take their life because of their sexuality and it is important to let people know there is help for gays with depression.

 Gay Suicide Rates